bbi-lab/bbi-sciatac-demux/README.md

 * Grid engine cluster options (optional)
 * Genomes JSON file

+Additionally, you will need to set the following values in the script

+* nextflowExe, the path to the Nextflow executable,
+* demuxNextflowScript, the path to the demux Nextflow script, which is called main.nf,
+* analyzeNextflowScript, the path to the analyze Nextflow script, which is called main.nf.

 #### Samplesheet file
 The samplesheet is a tab-delimited file with the format: